greenguy33/climate_econometrics_toolkit/README.md

 # Climate Econometrics Toolkit

+This project contains both a user interface and a Python API designed for helping researchers with climate impact modeling using econometric-style regression models.
 This project has been developed as part of my PhD research.
 It is a work in progress.
 Please reach out with any questions or make an issue.

 Developer contact: Hayden Freedman (hfreedma@uci.edu)